benjaminchlee/benjaminchlee.github.io/content/authors/admin/_index.md

 I received my PhD at the <a href="https://www.monash.edu/it/hcc/embodied-visualisation" target="_blank">Data Visualisation and Immersive Analytics Lab (now Embodied Visualisation Lab)</a> at Monash University in 2023.
 My advisors were <a href="https://ialab.it.monash.edu/~dwyer/" target="_blank">Tim Dwyer</a>, <a href="https://berniejenny.info/" target="_blank">Bernhard Jenny</a>, <a href="https://sites.google.com/view/cordeil/home" target="_blank">Maxime Cordeil</a>, and <a href="https://www.aprouzeau.com/" target="_blank">Arnaud Prouzeau</a>.

 Feel free to reach out to me at any time using my email address to the left.
-I am (intentionally) not very active on social media, so email is the best way to get hold of me.
+I am (intentionally) not very active on social media, so email is the best way to contact me.